WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (May Update)

 Which healer is best for high keys?

 Restoration Druid remains number one with zero bad dungeons.
-Holy Paladin climbed to S-tier in April and is now a real alternative.
-Restoration Shaman is the best PUG healer due to ease of play and cleanse utility.
-Mistweaver is slightly behind at A-tier but still excellent with Brewmaster tanks.
+Restoration Shaman rose to S-tier in May and is the best PUG healer due to ease of play and cleanse utility.
+Mistweaver Monk is S-tier with Brewmaster synergy.
+Holy Paladin is A-tier, strong but a step behind the top three.

 Can you time +10 keys without a meta comp?